RWS/tridion-sites-extensions-api-docs/docs/extensions.deleteitemsrequest.containerid.md

 ## DeleteItemsRequest.containerId property

-containerId may take 'undefined' value when publications which don't have a real container are being deleted.
+Container item ID of an items to delete. `containerId` may take 'undefined' value when publications which don't have a real container are being deleted.

 **Signature:**